-Having done so, it's clear Mr W was struggling under the weight of his existing debts and a significant proportion of his income was going to repaying existing creditors.
-Furthermore, while there's some suggestion the purpose of this loan might have been debt consolidation there is no indication of which debts Mr W was going to consolidate.
-And it's unclear to me how or what was going to be consolidated and more crucially how this was going to improve Mr W's financial position.
-Indeed, the information I've seen suggests the opposite happened and that Mr W in fact ended up taking out a string of payday loans and that is what led to him making the payments to his Zopa loan.
+Furthermore, while there's some suggestion the purpose of this loan might have been debt consolidation there is no indication of which debts Mr S was going to consolidate.
+And it's unclear to me how or what was going to be consolidated and more crucially how this was going to improve Mr S' financial position.
+Indeed, the information I've seen suggests the opposite happened and that Mr S in fact ended up taking out further lending elsewhere and that is what led to him making the payments to his Zopa loan.

-Given all of this, it is apparent to me that Mr W was unlikely to have been able to repay these loans without borrowing further or experiencing financial difficulty.
+Given all of this, it is apparent to me that Mr S was unlikely to have been able to repay these loans without borrowing further or experiencing financial difficulty.

-Bearing all of this in mind, I'm satisfied that reasonable and proportionate checks would more likely than not have demonstrated that Mr W was unlikely to have been able to make the repayments to this loan without borrowing further and/or suffering undue difficulty.
-And, in these circumstances, I find that reasonable and proportionate checks would more likely than not have alerted Zopa to the fact that Mr W would not be able to sustainably make the repayments to this loan.
+Bearing all of this in mind, I'm satisfied that reasonable and proportionate checks would more likely than not have demonstrated that Mr S was unlikely to have been able to make the repayments to this loan without borrowing further and/or suffering undue difficulty.
+And, in these circumstances, I find that reasonable and proportionate checks would more likely than not have alerted Zopa to the fact that Mr S would not be able to sustainably make the repayments to this loan.

-Did Zopa act unfairly or unreasonably towards Mr W in some other way?
+Did Zopa act unfairly or unreasonably towards Mr S in some other way?

 I've carefully thought about everything provided.
-Having done so, I've not seen anything here that leads me to conclude Zopa acted unfairly or unreasonably towards Mr W in some other way.
+Having done so, I've not seen anything here that leads me to conclude Zopa acted unfairly or unreasonably towards Mr S in some other way.

-So I find that Zopa didn't act unfairly or unreasonably towards Mr W in some other way.
+So I find that Zopa didn't act unfairly or unreasonably towards Mr S in some other way.

-Did Mr W lose out as a result of Zopa unfairly and unreasonably bringing about his loan?
+Did Mr S lose out as a result of Zopa unfairly and unreasonably bringing about his loan?